Exeter, New Hampshire: Gilman family

+1700s

-Exeter suffered its last Indian raid in August 1723, and by 1725 the tribes had left the area.
-In 1774 the rebellious Provincial Congress began to meet in the Exeter Town House after colonial Governor John Wentworth banned it from the colonial capitol at Portsmouth.
-In July 1775, the Provincial Congress had the provincial records seized from royal officials in Portsmouth and brought to Exeter as well.
-And so Exeter became New Hampshire's capital, an honor it held for 14 years.
+The last Native American raid on Exeter was in August 1723, and by 1725, the tribes had left the area.
+In 1774, the rebellious Provincial Congress began to meet in the Exeter Town House after colonial governor John Wentworth banned it from the colonial capitol at Portsmouth.
+In July 1775, the Provincial Congress had the provincial records seized from royal officials in Portsmouth and brought to Exeter, as well, so Exeter became New Hampshire's capital, an honor it held for 14 years.

-Exeter had a significant Black community at this time.
-In 1790, at the first census, Exeter had a community of 81 free Blacks (in 14 households, 11 of which they owned), and two enslaved Blacks.
-This was the highest percentage of Blacks in the state at 4.7%.
-Many Blacks, such as Jude Hall (namesake of Jude's Pond on Drinkwater Road), earned their freedom fighting in the Revolutionary War, and many settled near the west bank of the Squamscott River after the war.
+Exeter had a significant African American community, with its first census in 1790 recording 81 free African Americans (in 14 households, 11 of which they owned), and two enslaved African Americans.
+This was the highest percentage of African Americans in any settlement in the state at 4.7%.
+Many African Americans, such as Jude Hall (namesake of Jude's Pond on Drinkwater Road), earned their freedom fighting in the Revolutionary War, and many settled near the west bank of the Squamscott River after the war.
 Jude Hall is buried in the Winter Street cemetery.

+1800s

-Reverend Thomas Paul of the African Meeting House in Boston was born in Exeter near this time, and later in 1822 the abolitionist poet James Monroe Whitfield, a nephew of Jude Hall.
-In the late 1800s, two men had two dry goods stores on Water Street, John Garrison Cutler and George Harris.
-The net worth of both men were in the top tiers of Exeter at the time.
+Reverend Thomas Paul of the African Meeting House in Boston was born in Exeter near this time, and later in 1822, abolitionist poet James Monroe Whitfield, a nephew of Jude Hall.
+In the late 1800s, two men had two dry-goods stores on Water Street, John Garrison Cutler and George Harris, who both had very high net worths at the time.

 In 1827, the Exeter Manufacturing Company was established beside the river, using water power to produce cotton textiles.
-Other businesses would manufacture shoes, saddles, harnesses, lumber, boxes, bricks, carriages and bicycles.
+Other businesses manufactured shoes, saddles, harnesses, lumber, boxes, bricks, carriages, and bicycles.
 In 1836, the last schooner was launched at Exeter.
 In 1840, the Boston & Maine Railroad entered the town.

 According to former governor Hugh Gregg, the United States Republican Party was born in Exeter on October 12, 1853, at the Squamscott Hotel at a secret meeting of Amos Tuck with other abolitionists.
 At this meeting, Tuck proposed forming a new political party to be called Republican.
-Upon learning of Tuck's meeting, in December 1853 Horace Greeley said, "I think 'Republican' would be the best name, it will sound both Jeffersonian and Madisonian, and for that reason will take well."
+Upon learning of Tuck's meeting, in December 1853, Horace Greeley said, "I think 'Republican' would be the best name, it will sound both Jeffersonian and Madisonian, and for that reason will take well."
 Abraham Lincoln, the first Republican president, visited Exeter in 1860.
-His son, Robert Todd Lincoln, was attending Phillips Exeter Academy, the college preparatory school founded in 1781 by Dr. John Phillips.
+His son, Robert Todd Lincoln, was attending Phillips Exeter Academy, the college preparatory school founded in 1781 by John Phillips.
 The town was also once home to the Robinson Female Seminary, established in 1867 and previously known as the Exeter Female Academy (established in 1826).
-Its landmark Second Empire schoolhouse, completed in 1869, burned in 1961.
+Its landmark Second Empire schoolhouse, completed in 1869, burned in October 1961.